thoughtworks-jumpstart/simple-node-modules/README.md

 # Simple Node Modules

-Contains simple node modules, no server
+Create simple Node.js modules with no server

 Learn about `require` and `module.exports`!